 The major drawback of an insulated garage door is that it will cost more.
 This is reasonable since they require an additional layer of steel and the interior layer of insulation.
 The added cost will vary.
 However, you may consider insulated garage doors a worthwhile investment for the added usability you can get out of your garage space.

 Non-insulated garage doors are made with just one layer of steel.
 These are commonly used for detached garages and regional areas with mild climates.
 If your geographic location and situation allow it, a non-insulated garage door will save you money—usually a few hundred dollars in the initial cost.

 Cons of Non-Insulated Garage Doors

 A non-insulated door may be less expensive at the outset, but in the long run, it could cost you much more.
 This is because non-insulated doors are less energy efficient.
 In areas with temperature extremes, non-insulated doors can require a home or business to use more heating and cooling energy, as the garage is affected by outside temperatures.

 Non-insulated garage doors render the garage area less usable, which could be disappointing if you want to do hobby work in your garage area.
-Non-insulated doors are also noisier to operate, as the door insulation usually filters some of the noise created when the garage doors open and close.
+Non-insulated doors are also noisier to operate.
+The door insulation usually filters some of the noise created when the garage doors open and close.

 Finally, non-insulated garage doors tend to look less attractive than insulated doors.
 This is because they look thinner and less sturdy.
 This can ultimately impact the appearance of your home or business by reducing curb appeal.